AlishbaNazeerkhan/AlishbaNazeerkhan/README.md

 ## Hi there,
-- 👭 I’m @AlishbaNazeerkhan
+- 🎓 I’m @AlishbaNazeerkhan, a Computer Science student at the University of Karachi.
-- 👀 I am interested in becoming a Frontend Developer.
+- 🔧 Passionate about VLSI and digital design, with a strong focus on turning innovative tech ideas into silicon reality.
-- 🌱 I'm actively enhancing my front-end development skills by diving into HTML, CSS, JavaScript and CSS Tailwind, Bootstrap5 frameworks.
-Through hands-on project creation, I'm gaining practical experience and building a robust portfolio.
+- 🛠️ I love being hands-on with projects to reinforce my learning and gain real-world experience.
-- 💞️ I’m looking to collaborate on front-end projects.
+- 🤝 Open to collaborations and always up for discussing new ideas in tech and design.
-- 💬 Ask me about HTML, CSS, JavaScript, Python, C++, SQL
+- 💬 Ask me about: Digital Logic Design, Verilog, Python, C, and C++.
 - 📫 How to reach me alishbanazeerkhan2@gmail.com